Argus LogoPLARV

 Future Possible Additions

-DQI in its current form is a foundation.
+ADQI in its current form is a foundation.
 What follows are the natural extensions that become possible once real-world usage data accumulates.

 Empirical phase weight calibration